paulerlic/medical-marijuana-group/README.md

 #### Feature Engineering, Selection, and Training/Testing Split
 * Preliminary feature engineering included the creation of five calculated fields: ailment_count, effects_count, flavor_count, thc_max/cbd_max, cbd_max/thc_max
 * Preliminary feature selection eliminated identification, location and other non-strain specific columns as it was determined there was no correlation with strains or ailments which would help the model make predictions.
-The dependent target variable was determined to be ailment_1 (y) and the remaining features independent variables (X) which were directly related to a specific strain profile.
+The dependent target variable was determined to be ailment_1 (y) comprising 9 output clases and the remaining features independent variables (X) comprising 316 input variables which were all descriptive characteristics and testing results directly related to a specific strain profile.
-* The features and target sets were split into stamdard training (75%) and testing (25%) sets to train and validate the model.
+* The features and target sets were split into standard training (75%) and testing (25%) sets to train and validate the model.
 The purpose is to prevent overfitting and accurately evaluate the model.

 #### Analysis
-We tested several different machine learning models when analyzing the data o predict accuracy and chose the Deep Learning Neural Network as it produced the most accurate results[add screenhsots]:
+We tested several different machine learning models when analyzing the data to predict accuracy and chose the Deep Learning Neural Network as it produced the most accurate results and was the most appropriate algorithm for multiclass classification of our large number of input (316) and output variables (9)[add screenhsots]:
 *  K-means clustering - 66.76%
 *  K-means clustering with Principal Component Analysis - 51.47%
 *  Random Forest Classifier - 67.96%